 4 tablespoons of granulated sugar

-4 tablespoon water, room temperature
+4 tablespoons water, room temperature

 3 tablespoons soy sauce, low-sodium